nosound2/RSNA-Hemorrhage/README.md

 CUDA – 10.1

-For … ZAHAR

 DATA SETUP
 ==========

-1. Download train and test data from Kaggle and update `./Serialized/defenitions.py` with the train and test data
+1. Download train and test data from Kaggle and update `./Serialized/defenitions.py` with the locations of train and test data

 2. If you want to use our trained models, download and inflate [models](https://drive.google.com/file/d/1TS2alfQ0AtURLPHXtDE9LhMHnLbfipIP/view?usp=sharing)